UCF Smart & Safe Transportation Lab (SST Lab)

 Real-Time Traffic Safety Evaluation Models and their Application for Variable Speed Limits

-(graduated Summer 2013).
+(Summer 2013).
 Currently, Professor at Tongji University, China.

 11. Jaeyoung Lee